Grand finale in sight as Ireland bid for Six Nations clean sweep

 Ireland have now won three Six Nations titles in five years under methodical Kiwi coach Joe Schmidt and they are on a national record of 11 successive Test wins -- a sequence that started when they denied England a grand slam in Dublin last year.

-By contrast, Jones has made 10 changes to the side that lost 22-16 in Paris last week -- the biggest shake-up of his England reign.
+By contrast, Jones has made 10 changes -- seven in personnel and three positional switches -- to the side beaten by France in the biggest shake-up of his England reign.

 There are new pairings at half-back -- regular centre Owen Farrell, the son of Ireland defence coach Andy Farrell, starts at fly-half in place of the dropped George Ford -- and also in midfield, while all three rows of the pack have been altered.